 Look over every inch of the clothing you buy in good lighting.
 If I find a piece of clothing with a lot of stains, I just put it back; I don't want to know where its been.
 Once in awhile I find an article of clothing with small, treatable stains, and I go ahead and take a leap of faith (makeup is a good example).
 It really depends on what you're willing to go through to get the stain out.
 Regardless, look over every inch of the clothing.
 You don't want to get it home and find out you can't wear it.

 NOTE: Fully examine clothing under bright light.
 Generally, the lighting in thrift store dressing rooms is a little dark, so examine the clothing outside of the dressing room.
 Also, examine your clothing when you're not wearing them.
 It's easier for stains in inconspicuous areas to hide when you're wearing the item.

-7. Know the Sales
+7. Know the Sale Schedule